Feature detection and hypothesis testing for extremely noisy nanoparticle images using topological data analysis: Background

-\begin{remark} An important heuristic below (see Figures~\ref{f:evo3x3} and \ref{f:demon_cube}) is that \emph{black} pixels can ``connect'' via the diagonals.
+\begin{remark} An important heuristic below (see Figures~\ref{f:evo3x3}, \ref{f:exa_cub_graph}, and \ref{f:demon_cube}) is that \emph{black} pixels ``connect'' via the diagonals.
 A connected component in cubical homology (contributing to $\beta_0$) is a \emph{8-connected black region of pixels bordered by either white pixels or the edge of the image}\footnote{Recall that all pixels not in the image (image set) are de facto white pixels in terms of cubical homology.}.
 In terms of chess, a connected component in our construction is a region that can be traversed via queen moves.
-This equivalence between the notion of connectivity for the $T$-construction and $8$-connectedness was established in \cite{kovalevsky1989}.
-A $1-$cycle or a ``hole'' in the $T$-construction we consider here is a \emph{4-connected white region of pixels bordered by black pixels and \underline{not} the edge of the image}.
-It is any such region that can be be traversed by rook moves.
+The equivalence between the notion of connectivity for the $T$-construction and $8$-connectedness was established in \cite{kovalevsky1989}.

 \end{remark}